lsheltonSTO/lsheltonsto.github.io/content/en/page/about.md

 In her spare time, I enjoy spending time with her two kittens Charlie and Trixie, and marathoning a wide variety of television shows.
 Reach out with questions, comments, or thoughts about the latest Bravo reality shows.

+I do this for free because I enjoy doing it, but if I've helped you solve a problem and you feel so inclined, <a href="https://www.buymeacoffee.com/lindsaytshelton">buy me a Diet Coke</a> to keep my habit going and help me keep churning out more blogs!

 ![Placeholder](/images/mvp.jpg)